 - Children’s Mental Health and well-being are prioritised as part of our curriculum.
 Through our school wide ethos, PSHE curriculum and our pastoral support.

 Our Curriculum is organised into whole school themes.

-The termly themes for the academic year 2021-22 are Rackheath Rocks, Epic Elements and Let’s Get Moving!
+The termly themes for the academic year 2021-22 were Rackheath Rocks, Epic Elements and Let’s Get Moving!

 The National Curriculum objectives are all covered across a 2 year planning period.
 This document is used as a foundation on which to build on.
 Curriculum Development is prioritised in our staff INSET programme.
 Staff meetings are used to create an exciting curriculum, which covers the National Curriculum and enhances it through visits, visitors, clubs, themed days and experiences in and around Rackheath.

 Autumn Term 2022 – Under Attack!

 Another great way to find out about the exciting curriculum in the school is to follow the Our News tab on the home page.
 You will find our weekly newsletters which are packed full with news and information.
 Each week each class has a section sharing what they have been up to.